pateketrueke/pateketrueke.github.io/src/pages/blog/2026-03-04_from-toy-to-toolchain.md

 None of this was designed upfront.
 The session started with "close a few TASKS.md items" and ended with a compiler, a CSS system, and a full toolchain.

 That's the nature of building infrastructure: each piece unlocks the next one.

 ---

+> *None of this happens in a straight line.
+I take notes in spare moments, sit down after work to plan with Claude, then hand the implementation to Codex.
+Claude has good taste — it knows what a product should feel like.
+Codex is a teammate who executes.
+Between the two, things get done.*
+>
+> *This is what happens when inspiration, tools, and spare time meet.*

+---